hirentimbadiya/hirentimbadiya/README.md

 - 🔭 I’m currently working on **Backend Development and DevOps Technologies**

-- 🌱 I’m currently learning **Backend Development, Golang, Gatsby.JS, Kubernaes**
+- 🌱 I’m currently learning **Backend Development with Golang, Gatsby.JS, Kubernaes**

 - 👯 I’m looking to collaborate on **Heckathons and Open Source Contributions**

 - 🤝 I’m looking for help with **Opensource Contributions**

-- 💬 Ask me about **Javascript , React.js , Java , Data Structures and Algorithms**
+- 💬 Ask me about **Javascript , React.js , Java, SQL, OOP & Data Structures and Algorithms**

 - 📫 How to reach me **hirentimbadiya74@gmail.com**